Oberlin College

 Oberlin College is a private liberal arts college and conservatory of music in Oberlin, Ohio.
-It is the oldest coeducational liberal arts college in the United States and the second-oldest continuously operating coeducational institute of higher learning in the world.
+Founded as the Oberlin Collegiate Institute in 1833, it is the oldest coeducational liberal arts college in the United States and the second-oldest continuously operating coeducational institute of higher learning in the world.
 The Oberlin Conservatory of Music is the oldest continuously operating conservatory in the United States.

-In 1835, Oberlin became one of the first colleges in the United States to admit African Americans, and in 1837 the first to admit women (other than Franklin College's brief experiment in the 1780s).
+In 1835, Oberlin became one of the first colleges in the United States to admit African Americans, and in 1837, the first to admit women (other than Franklin College's brief experiment of 1787–89).
 It has been known since its founding for progressive student activism.

-The College of Arts & Sciences offers more than 50 majors, minors, and concentrations.
+The College of Arts & Sciences offers more than 60 majors, minors, and concentrations.
 Oberlin is a member of the Great Lakes Colleges Association and the Five Colleges of Ohio consortium.
-Since its founding, Oberlin has graduated 16 Rhodes Scholars, 20 Truman Scholars, 12 MacArthur fellows, four Rome Prize winners, seven Pulitzer Prize winners, and four Nobel laureates.

 History

-Oberlin College was preceded by Oberlin Institute, founded in 1833.
-The college's founders wrote voluminously and featured prominently in the press, especially the abolitionist newspaper The Liberator, in which the name Oberlin occurred 352 times by 1865.
+The Oberlin Collegiate Institute (name changed later to Oberlin College in 1850) was founded in 1833.
+The college's founders wrote voluminously and were featured prominently in the press, especially the abolitionist newspaper The Liberator, in which the name Oberlin occurred 352 times by 1865.
 Original documents and correspondence survive and are readily available.
 There is a "wealth of primary documents and scholarly works".
-Robert Samuel Fletcher (class of 1920) published a history in 1943 that is a landmark and the point of departure of all subsequent studies of Oberlin's history.
+Robert Samuel Fletcher (class of 1920) published a history in 1943, that is a landmark and the point of departure of all subsequent studies of Oberlin's history.
 His disciple Geoffrey Blodgett (1953) continued Fletcher's work.